osvat0rres/Training-Model/README.md

 - Webcam detection requires a working camera connected to the device.
 - Using a GPU is recommended for faster training and detection performance.
 - some models might be over train
+- you can also use google code lab
+-